-Plan to arrive 30 minutes before concert time, so you can find your seat, turn off your mobile phone, take a look at your surroundings, absorb the atmosphere, and have time to glance through the programme book, too.
+Plan to arrive 30 minutes before concert time, so you can find your seat, turn off your mobile phone, take a look at your surroundings and absorb the atmosphere.
 You won't be alone.
-Most concert-goers make a point of coming early to read the programme notes or have a drink in the Grand Foyer bar.
+Most concert-goers make a point of coming early to have a drink in the Grand Foyer bar.

 Please be aware that ticket holders are only allowed access in to the building once all pre-concert fire and safety checks have been completed and the stewards are in position to check tickets.
 Entry is not allowed without a valid ticket.

 Lift access to the Grand Circle, Upper Circle and Rear Circle is prohibited until the auditorium doors open.
 However, the Grand Foyer Bar will be accessible via lift.

 If you are meeting someone who has your ticket, please arrange to meet at a location outside the building.

 We have standard house rules for all events at Liverpool Philharmonic venues.
 You can find a full list of house rules on our Plan your visit page.